MileHacker Logo

 Ideal Timing for Specific Activities

-• Museums and Indoor Attractions: London's world-class museums are perfect for any time of year, specifically during the low season.
+• Museums and Indoor Attractions: London's world-top-tier museums are perfect for any time of year, specifically during the low season.
 They present a warm, dry refuge from cold or rainy weather and have fewer visitors.

 • Shopping: January sales and summer sales (July/August) present discounts.
 The period leading up to Christmas provides an enchanting shopping experience with festive decorations, though stores become very busy.